-Oftentimes, youth have a hard time expressing themselves and putting things into words.
+Often times youth have a hard time expressing themselves and putting things into words.
 If they can understand what others are saying, they will not come to the wrong conclusions or take the wrong actions about what is heard.
 Hear them out!
-What may seem like "attitude" may be confusion about the situation.
+Most times what may seem like "attitude" is actually confusion.
 Communicating clearly the first time will lead to fewer unnecessary mistakes.

-Effective communication helps youth to express what they actually mean.
+Effective communication helps youth express what they actually mean.